OhanaOSS/hale/README.md

 ### Tech

-FamNet uses a number of open source projects to work properly:
+Ohana uses a number of open source projects to work properly:

 * [Ruby on Rails 5] - A web-application framework that includes everything needed to create database-backed web applications!
 * [Devise_token_auth] - awesome web token and authentication gem as a branch off devise.